FAIRE INTERNSHIP

 My Impact

-I re-designed the Insider cancellation flow, decreasing monthly churn rates by 8%.
+I re-designed the cancellation flow, decreasing monthly churn rates by 8%.

 I worked with product managers, data scientists, and customer success teams.